 Yellow/Brown Norfolk Pine Troubleshooting

-Every tree has a hot/cold temperature range that it prefers, and those forced into winter or summer conditions outside their tolerance won’t grow happily.
+Every tree has a hot/cold temperature range that it prefers; those forced into winter or summer conditions outside their tolerance won’t grow happily.
 If you notice your Norfolk pine with yellow leaves, the temperature is the first suspect.

-These trees thrive outdoors in U.S. Department of Agricultural plant hardiness zones 10 and 11.
+These trees thrive outdoors in USDA plant hardiness zones 10 and 11.
 All Norfolk pines are sensitive to frost and branches yellow and die as temperatures dip below freezing.

 Likewise, very high temperatures can also cause yellow/brown Norfolk pine foliage.
 If your tree was outdoors (potted or not) in these extreme temperatures, you have likely found why your Norfolk pine is turning brown.